rutura/learnqt/_posts/2026-03-10-ai-video-pipeline.md

 ---
 layout: post
-title: "How I'm Using AI to Produce Videos (Without Burning Out)"
+title: "I Cloned My Voice and Published a Video.
+Here's What Happened."
-description: A behind-the-scenes look at the AI-powered pipeline I built to produce LearnQt course videos, from script to a Blender-ready draft, without a full recording session every time.
+description: A behind-the-scenes look at the AI pipeline I built to produce LearnQt videos without burning out, from script to a Blender-ready draft, without a full recording session every time.
 cover: /assets/img/blog/ai-video-pipeline/hero-videostudio.png
 date: '2026-03-10'
 categories: